berndporr/iir1/README.md

 cmake -G "Visual Studio 15 2017 Win64" .
 ```

-see `cmake` for the different options.
+See `cmake` for the different build-options.
 Above is for a 64 bit build.
 Then start Visual C++ and open the solution.
 This will create
 the DLL and the LIB files.